tinacms/tina.io/content/docs/tinacms-context.md

 ![contextual editor](https://res.cloudinary.com/forestry-demo/image/upload/v1647455231/tina-io/docs/contextual-editing.png)

+> **Contextual Editing Requirements:**
+>
+> - Currently, contextual editing is only supported in React-based frameworks (E.g NextJS).
+>
-> Note: Before a page can be setup with contextual editing, it first needs to be using [Tina's data-fetching](/docs/features/data-fetching/).
+> - Before a page can be setup with contextual editing, it first needs to be using [Tina's data-fetching](/docs/features/data-fetching/).

 ## Adding contextual-editing to a page